The Natural History Museum

-The Natural History Museum in London is a museum on the natural world, its history and specimens.
+The Natural History Museum in London is a museum about the natural world, its history and specimens.
 It has a large collection of over 70,000 species and objects related to the natural world.

-The museum was built between 1873 and 1880 to display an important collection of skeletons, fossils and plants that had previously formed part of the British Museum.
+The museum, once known as the British Museum (Natural History) was built between 1873 and 1880 to display an important collection of skeletons, fossils and plants that had previously formed part of the British Museum.
 The museum’s collection grew steadily and in 1986 it absorbed the adjacent Geological Museum.

 The entrance to the museum is breath-taking.
 In its carefully decorated hall, enormous creatures are displayed such as a diplodocus and a mastodon, originally from Chile.